Moderna warns its Covid vaccine shipments are falling short. Stock plunges - KESQ

 The Covid vaccine is the first major product that Moderna has produced and is responsible for almost all of its business, although it is at work on other drugs.

+Beyond the supply chain issues, some of the problems delivery issues were due to difficulties in ramping up production capacity.

+“We have expanded our capacity with our manufacturing partners, which had the temporary impact on our shipments,” said Bancel.
+“That work is complete now and we should see a positive impact from this expansion very soon.”

-The report was a sharp contrast to that of Pfizer, another maker of a Covid vaccine, which earlier this week reported better than expected earnings and raised its guidance.
+The report was a sharp contrast to that of established pharmaceutical giant Pfizer, another maker of a Covid vaccine, which earlier this week reported better than expected earnings and raised its guidance.

 The-CNN-Wire